Amin-MAG/My-Notes/CAP.md

 ## Consistency

-It means that every read gets to most recent write or returns an error.
+It means that every read gets the most recent write or returns an error.

 ## Availability